GreenSaladLeaf/Bike-Share/README.md

 #### Step 9: Standardizing Start and End Station Names
-Based on the findings from Step 9, station names with temporary relocations, minor naming variations, or historical name changes will be standardized.
+Based on the findings from Step 7 and step 8, station names with temporary relocations, minor naming variations, or historical name changes will be standardized.
 The aim is to consolidate these variations into a single, consistent station name for improved clarity and analysis.

 create a mapping station table
 ```sql